jeroenjanssens/jeroenjanssens.github.io/_posts/2013-09-19-seven-command-line-tools-for-data-science.markdown

 ### 3. csvkit - suite of utilities for converting to and working with CSV

 Rather than being one tool, [csvkit](http://csvkit.readthedocs.org/) is a collection of tools that operate on CSV data.
 Most of these tools expect the CSV data to have a header, so let's add one.
-(Ideally, `json2csv` would have added the header.)
+(Since the publication of this post, `json2csv` has been updated to print the header with the `-p` option.)

 ```bash
 echo name,party,cash | cat - million.csv > million-header.csv